-The Beaton Institute has been fortunate to benefit from various annual funding opportunities.
-These programs allow the Beaton Institute to hire students and contract staff to complete projects dedicated to particular themes or address issues of archival preservation or access.
+Through external funding opportunities, the Beaton Institute hires students and contract staff to complete projects dedicated to particular themes or address issues of archival preservation or access.
 Please return and visit our Projects page on a regular basis to discover new finding aids and digital collections as they become available.

 This guide is intended to help researchers locate material about the documentary heritage of the Mi’kmaq which is held within the Archives.